BakirGracic/telegram-birthday-notifier/README.md

-# birthday-notifier
+# telegram-birthday-notifier

 Get Telegram messages for upcoming birthdays

 ### How to REPO
-- clone repo `git clone https://github.com/BakirGracic/birthday-notifier.git`
+- clone repo `git clone https://github.com/BakirGracic/telegram-birthday-notifier.git`
 - add birtdays in birthdays.json in correct JSON syntax (array of objects with name and date string key value pairs) with DD/MM/YYYY format WITHOUT LEADING ZEROS
 - customize bot and chat ID alog with custom message from the bot